yole/etymograph/README.md

    substring or a phoneme of a given class.
 Example: `first syllable contains long vowel`
  * `<ordinal> syllable ends with`: Checks if the syllable with the specified ordinal number ends with a given substring or a phoneme of a given class.
 Example: `last syllable ends with voiceless consonant`
+ * `<ordinal> <phoneme class> is:` Checks whether the phoneme at given index matches the given phoneme or phoneme class.
+   Example: `second to last sound is vowel`.
  * `stress is`: Checks whether the stress is on the given syllable (for example, `stress is on second to last syllable`)

 The following instructions can be used in morphological rules: